anabi77498/ithaca-apple-fest/design-plan/design-journey.md

 TODO: interactivity rationale

+All my interactive designs employ a considerable amount of affordances.
+The hamburger navigation has a pointer cursor when a mouse is over it.
+Likewise, the image for the modal and X button once you are in the modal has the same pointer.
+The collapsing sections have this pointer as well.
+This showcases to the user that these buttons afford interaction to the item.
+Moreover, these items also carry a hover which showcases that the item can be interacted with and clicked on.
+This hover and pointer cursor provides affordances to the user.
+Moreover, these jointly impact feedback for the user as well as since the user does an operation, in this case hovers over, the items provide feedback to the user for doing an operation.
+I effectively implement feedback across my interactivity.
+For the navigation hamburger, when it is clicked, the button changes from a hamburger to a  3 dotted visual aka collapsed hamburger.
+This gives feedback to the user that the navigation is opened.
+This also follows for when you click the 3 dots and close it.
+Moreover, with the modal image, once it is clicked, a modal opens up.
+This change provides feedback to the user that the item has been interacted with and this is what occurs.
+This same idea follows for the X button.
+For my collpasing sections, when clicked, the section expands and the arrow goes from pointing left to pointing down to illustrate it is open.
+This gives a strong feedback to the user of what happens when interacted with.
+For visibility, my navigation hamburger becomes very apparent and is shown where the navigation generally is.
+Moreover, for the modal, the items are highly visible as it creates a sharp contrast between the modal item and the foreground content.
+The X item is also shaded different to show the contrast and that it can be used.
+For the collapsing item, the arrow is visible right next to the content and when it is clicked, the section becomes visible.
+All my designs are standard designs and very familiar to the user.
+The hamburger, kebab (collapsed hamburger), the X button on the modal, the arrows on the sections that point left when closed and down when opened are all very familiar concepts for the user.

 ### Tell Us What to Grade (Final Submission)
 > We aren't re-grading your Project 1 or 2.